BeryJu/hass-auth-header/README.md

     trusted_proxies:
         - 1.2.3.4/32 # This needs to be set to the IP of your reverse proxy
 auth_header:
-    # Optionally set this if you're not using passbook proxy or oauth2_proxy
+    # Optionally set this if you're not using authentik proxy or oauth2_proxy
     # username_header: X-Forwarded-Preferred-Username
     # Optionally enable debug mode to see the headers Home-Assistant gets
     # debug: false